This is My Song

 Grand Designs House of the Year follows the RIBA House of the Year competition to find the winner of this prestigious architectural prize

 Presented by Kevin McCloud the series explores some of Britain’s most contemporary and cutting edge homes, revealing how they were built and why they are considered some of the best new architecture in the country.
 Featuring jaw-dropping property from Jersey to Scotland, we meet owners, architects and crafts people.
-Grand Designs House of the Year is in its second series on Channel 4.
+Grand Designs House of the Year is in its fourth series on Channel 4.

 Great American Railroad Journeys